Full Time Faculty with Bios

 Rosenweig has a Master of Science degree from the Columbia University Graduate School of Journalism and a Bachelor of Science in journalism from Ohio University.
 In 2010, he received the L.J.
 Hortin Distinguished Alumnus Award from the E.W.
 Scripps School of Journalism at Ohio University.

-Dr. David Sanders is a tenured Associate Professor in TV and Digital Media at Montclair State University.
+Dr. David Sanders is a Professor in Television and Digital Media at Montclair State University.
 Before joining the Montclair State faculty, Dr. Sanders was Director of the Music, Business, & Technology Program at New York University and Dean of the Audio Arts Division at Center for the Media Arts in New York City.
 He has also served on the faculties of the City University of New York and The New School University.

 Dr. Sanders brings great depth of audio experience to his teaching.
 A musician and composer, he has written electro-acoustic scores for film, television, commercials, modern dance, and multimedia.
 As an engineer/producer, he has worked on an eclectic mix of projects ranging from classical to R & B. As a product specialist/artist endorsee for Korg keyboards, he has been involved in research and development as well as marketing for the company?s line of synthesizers and MIDI products.
 In addition to his duties as producer of Inside MSU, a weekly campus television news program, audio supervisor for Carpe Diem, the MSU Broadcasting Department?s award-winning weekly cable show, and faculty advisor to WMSC, the University’s campus radio station, Dr. Sanders currently teaches courses in television production, audio production, multi-track recording, sound design, computer music, MIDI, and music technology at Montclair State University, Mercy College, and New York University.